The Yoast SEO readability analysis: methodological choices explained

 Deciding upon measurements

 In the first stage of developing the assessments, we analyzed the competition.
-We decided upon the measurements of our assessments through thorough investigation of other tools and checks.
+We decided upon the measurements of our assessments through a thorough investigation of other tools and checks.
 Which measurements are commonly used in grammar and spelling checks?
 How did these other tools measure readability?

 Finetuning measurements with some research

-After fine tuning the assessments in this last phase, we made the final measurements of all the readability checks.
+After fine-tuning the assessments in this last phase, we made the final measurements of all the readability checks.
 We feel our instrument is useful and distinctive enough.
 However, if you feel otherwise, please let us know!

 Read more: The readability checks in Yoast SEO: a closer look with our linguists »